 Insectivorous bats, which make up 70 percent of bat species, perform nocturnal insect control services by consuming millions of pest insects each year.
 Farmers are grateful to bats because they save billions of dollars of crops each year, while reducing the need for chemical pesticides.
 In many places of the world, mosquitoes are vectors of deadly diseases such as malaria and dengue fever.
 A single brown bat can eat up to a thousand mosquitoes in one hour!
 Wow, are you grateful for bats yet?

 That’s right.
-Guano, or bat droppings have significant roles for plant dispersal.
+Guano, or bat droppings have significant roles in plant dispersal.
 Unlike other seed-dispersing animals, fruitivorous bats travel far distances, helping plants to grow and survive in a variety of locations.
-Due to their effective seed dispersing of plants such as avocados, figs, cashews, and dates, and their aid in restoring forests, bats have been called “farmers of the tropics.”
+Due to their effective seed-dispersing of plants such as avocados, figs, cashews, and dates, and their aid in restoring forests, bats have been called “farmers of the tropics.”
 They are also considered keystone species in many tropical and desert ecosystems, meaning the survival of other species (perhaps even humans) depends on bats!

 Nectar-eating bats are crucial pollinators for over 500 plant species, many of which are ecologically significant.
 Most flowering plants do not have the ability to produce seeds without being pollinated.
 When bats drink a flower’s nectar, they subsequently pick up pollen and transfer it as they feed.